Few-Shot Object Detection: A Comprehensive Survey: Comparison between Meta Learning and Transfer Learning

-\subsubsectionspace{ImageNet Pretraining and Choice of Novel Categories} Most methods use an ImageNet-pretrained backbone.
-While this is common for generic object detection, it has a negative side-effect for few-shot object detection: The novel object categories are not truly novel anymore, as the model has probably already seen images of this category.
+\phantom{.}\\[-3mm] Most approaches use an ImageNet-pretrained backbone.
+While this is common for generic object detection, it has a negative side-effect for FSOD: The novel categories are not truly novel anymore, as the model has probably already seen images of this category.
 However, omitting ImageNet pretraining altogether results in worse performance even for the base categories.
 To alleviate this problem, there are two options:

-First, the ImageNet categories which correspond to the novel categories can be excluded from ImageNet-pretraining as done in \cite{CoAE-neurips2019, SRR-FSD-cvpr2021, AIT-cvpr2021}.
-CoAE~\cite{CoAE-neurips2019} and AIT~\cite{AIT-cvpr2021} even remove all COCO-related categories from ImageNet, which results in 275 categories beeing removed.
+First, the ImageNet categories which correspond to the novel categories can be excluded from ImageNet-pretraining as done in CoAE~\cite{CoAE-neurips2019}, SRR-FSD~\cite{SRR-FSD-cvpr2021}, and AIT~\cite{AIT-cvpr2021}.
+CoAE~\cite{CoAE-neurips2019} and AIT~\cite{AIT-cvpr2021} even remove all COCO-related categories from ImageNet, which results in 275 categories beeing removed (see \autoref{tab:voc-imagenet} in the appendix for benchmark results).
 However, as Zhu \etal~\cite{SRR-FSD-cvpr2021} (SRR-FSD) argue, removing all COCO-related categories is not realistic, as these categories are very common in the natural world and removing 275 categories may affect the representational power learned through pretraining.
 Therefore, Zhu \etal~\cite{SRR-FSD-cvpr2021} only remove categories corresponding to novel categories for PASCAL VOC, resulting in 50 categories being removed on average.
 Yet, this requires an additional pretraining for every different set of novel categories.

-In~\autoref{tab:voc-imagenet}, we show results on VOC when pretraining with all 1000 ImageNet categories vs. when reducing the number of categories to 725 in order to remove all COCO-related categories.
-All these approaches use a different split for base and novel categories than the one described above, with just $N=4$ novel categories: $\Cnovel = \{\textit{cow, sheep, cat, aeroplane}\}$.
-We refer to this as novel set 4.
-We can see that for CoAE~\cite{CoAE-neurips2019} the performance drop is rather high, whereas AIT~\cite{AIT-cvpr2021} is able to better handle pretraining with reduced categories.